 However, when flood levels are high enough for the water to enter your property via the air bricks, it can cause serious long-term damage.
 The solution, therefore, it to install self sealing air bricks.
-These contain balls that rise with the water level, sealing off the holes during flooding to prevent water entering your property via the air bricks.
+These contain balls that rise with the water level, sealing off the holes to prevent water entering your property via the air bricks.

 7. Install Flood Barriers

-Flood barriers are a fairly serious flood defence that, when installed correctly, are very effective at keeping water out.
+Flood barriers are a fairly serious defence that, when installed correctly, are very effective at keeping water out.
 They consist of brackets installed at either side of an opening such as a doorway in a garage or conservatory.

 When flooding is possible, you simply insert a metal panel into the brackets and tighten up the fixings.
 This creates a water-tight barrier that prevents water from entering the property, providing the water level remains below the height of the flood barrier.